onetapbeyond/gen_metrics/bench/README.md

 1. untraced-pipeline [ repeat 500k msgs N times within ~30s ]
 2. traced----pipeline [ repeat 500k msgs N times within ~30s  ]

 Each test attempts to push as many messages as possible through a GenStage pipeline.
 These tests each run for approximately 30 seconds.
 The GenStage processes within the `untraced-pipeline` test are not being monitored by GenMetrics.
 The GenStage processes within the `traced-pipeline` test are being monitored by GenMetrics.
-As sampling has not been enabled for this benchmark *all* callbacks within the `traced-pipeline` are monitored.
+As metrics-sampling has not been enabled for this benchmark *all* callbacks within the `traced-pipeline` are monitored.

 ```
 Elixir 1.4.1